 Getting Your Vehicle Repaired or Replaced

-When your vehicle is damaged in an accident, you’ll want to get going on a third-party property damage claim.
+When your vehicle is damaged in an accident, you’ll want to get it fixed.
+This usually means going on a third-party property damage claim.
 An insurer might offer a list of shops they work with.
 You have the right to take your car to any business you trust.
 The mechanic will thoroughly review the damage to the vehicle and provide an estimate of repairs.
 The insurance company will determine whether the vehicle should be repaired or is a total loss.

 For Minor Injuries: Negotiating an Insurance Settlement